rpwillis/SharePoint-Learning-Kit/Slk/ReadMe.txt

   -- Dll: Builds Microsoft.SharePointLearningKit.dll, which implements functionality used by SLK
      web pages.
 This DLL also implements the SLK web part(s).

-  -- App: Contains the .aspx/.cs pages that comprise the SLK application, including pages used
+  -- App: Contains the .aspx/.cs pages that comprise the SLK application, but not including
-     within frames of SLK web part(s), but not including administration features.
+     administration features.

-  -- AppFeature: Contains files that implement the "App" directory above as a WSS "Feature".

   -- Admin: Contains the .aspx/.cs pages that comprise the SLK Administration feature within
      SharePoint Central Administration.

-  -- AdminFeature: Contains files that implement the "Admin" directory above as a WSS "Feature".
+  -- Localization

+  -- Samples: Contains sample applications showing the use of the API.

   -- Solution: Builds SharePointLearningKit.wsp, the WSS "Solution" that implements all SLK
      features (both application and adminstration).

+  -- slkadm: Contains the source code for the SlkAdm project.

+  -- Tools: Contains tools used in the building of the project.

   -- SlkSchema.xml: Defines the SLK LearningStore schema.
 This file is used as input to the
      Microsoft Learning Components (MLC) SchemaCompiler.exe; the output is SlkSchema.sql and